Contribution Templates

 Create and Edit Formulas Manually

-Tip: Do not place input formulas or validation formulas in rows that have column headers or in columns that have row headers.
+Important: Do not place formulas in rows that have column headers or in columns that have row headers.

 RW.CHECK Function